mdn/content/files/en-us/mozilla/firefox/releases/111/index.md

 {{FirefoxSidebar}}

 This article provides information about the changes in Firefox 111 that affect developers.
-Firefox 111 is the current [Nightly version of Firefox](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) and ships on [March 14, 2023](https://wiki.mozilla.org/RapidRelease/Calendar#Future_branch_dates).
+Firefox 111 is the current [Beta version of Firefox](https://www.mozilla.org/en-US/firefox/channel/desktop/#beta) and ships on [March 14, 2023](https://wiki.mozilla.org/RapidRelease/Calendar#Future_branch_dates).

 ## Changes for web developers